Brown Discharge After Period: Meaning, Causes and When to Seek Help

 4. Birth Control Pills:

 If you take birth control pills, you might notice discharge after your periods too.
-It's caused due to the excessive amount of estrogen and progesterone triggered by these pills in your body.
+It's caused due to the excessive amount of oestrogen and progesterone triggered by these pills in your body.

 5. Sexually Transmitted Infections: